Mathematics and Science Requirements

 Physics – Students interested in Physics should sign up for Physics 100.
 For more information, please contact Prof. Chad Orzel.

-Special note (Engineering): If you think you might be interested in Engineering, but are unsure as to what that might entail, then you should definitely sign up for ESC 100.
+Special note (Engineering): If you think you might be interested in Engineering, but are unsure as to what that might entail, then you may wish to sign up for ESC 100.
 This course does carry Science (with Lab) credit for Gen Ed purposes.

 Chemistry (and Chemistry Placement Exam)